-The beautiful Red billed Tropicbird amazes Galapagos visitors with it’s striking appearance.
+The beautiful Red-billed Tropicbird amazes Galapagos visitors with it’s spectacular appearance.
 Their long elegant tail streamers, bright red beak and black eye mask combine beautifully, making the red-billed tropicbird a very photogenic character.
-Although not always easy to spot at the Galapagos islands, any kean birdwatcher should keep their eyes open.
-A sighting of the Galapagos red billed tropicbird in flight is a mesmerizing and rewarding experience!
+Although not always easy to spot at the Galapagos islands, any kean birdwatcher should keep their eyes open during their Galapagos islands cruise.
+A sighting of the Galapagos red-billed tropicbird in flight is am especially mesmerizing and rewarding experience!

 Conservation Status: Least Concern